-Oregon Mortuary & Cemetery Board will be administering a Funeral Service Practitioner Exam and Death Care Consulant Exam on Wednesday October 27, 2021, held at Zeller Chapel of the Roses.
-Due to social distancing requirements, spaces are limited.
+Oregon Mortuary & Cemetery Board will be administering a Funeral Service Practitioner Exam and a Death Care Consultant Exam on Thursday July 28, 2022, at 10:00am, held at Restlawn Funeral Home in Salem.
 If you are interested applying for either exam please contact OMCB staff by email at email@example.com

 Funeral Service Practitioner Exam